AlejandroHV/VerivoxTest/README.md

 instances of them using reflection and then executing the calculations.

 ## TO DO's:
 * Increase the coverage of the Unit Tests for the different layers.
-Currently the unit tests cover the Product tariff calculation and the FileContext.
+Currently the unit tests cover the Product tariff calculation and the FileContext. -- INCREASED.
 * Basic configuration for the API such as CORS, Versioning.
-* Improve the Swagger documentation.
-Add the descriptions for the Request object and the return type of the controller.
+* --DONE--Improve the Swagger documentation.
+Add the descriptions for the Request object and the return type of the controller. --DONE
 * Implement the Unit of work/Repository pattern to handle an actual DBContext.
 * Implement Authentication through JWT tokens.
 * Implement the command pattern to send request from the Application layer to the Domain layer.
+* Implement a factory pattern for the Product creation to avoid storing the assembly name in the database.

 ## Project Support Features
 * Endpoints to get information about: